kghose/Chhobi/Readme.md

 1. [DONE] Change to a dense panel ("lighttable") like arrangement?
 Need to switch to click to select and double click to hold model
 1. [DONE] Refactor code to merge PhotoInfo and PhotoMetaData
-1. Add separators every x photos with some kind of date identification to help us locate things faster.
+1. [DONE] Add separators every x photos with some kind of date identification to help us locate things faster.
 1. Put a nice border round the preview (need to subclass something)
 1. [DONE] Remove images from holding table